Barranquilla: 19th century

 The geographic area of Barranquilla did not include mineral or natural riches, and thus did not serve as a location where the Spanish maintained a permanent presence.
 Its importance was not appreciated until the mid-19th century, due to the introduction of steamships that navigated the Magdalena River by the German Juan Bernardo Elbers on behalf of Simón Bolívar at the founding of Gran Colombia in 1823.
 The route was opened on November 10, 1825.
 Barranquilla thus initiated a lively exchange of goods with cities and towns of the Colombian interior, as well as with international merchants, and it became a principal port for the export of coffee.
 With the establishment of the new nation of the Republic of New Granada in 1831, two revolutions began in Barranquilla.
 One was led by Policarpo Martínez, Antonio Pantoja, Lorenzo Hernández, Crispín Luque, Esteban Márquez y Santos de la Hoz against the dictatorship of Rafael Urdaneta.
 The second was led by General Ignacio Luque, who had crushed the first revolution.

 In 1840, merchants and commercial carriers of Barranquilla tried to form an independent province, Cibeles, which was to comprise the cantons of Barlovento.
 They proclaimed Colonel Ramón Antigüedad as their leader.
-The primary objective was to rehabilitate the town of Sabanilla as an independent port, as exports were controlled by the cities of Cartagena and Santa Marta.
-This rebellion was quickly crushed by Cartagenan troops.
+The primary objective was to rehabilitate the town of Sabanilla (also spelled Savanilla) as an independent port, as exports were controlled by the cities of Cartagena and Santa Marta.
+This rebellion was quickly crushed by troops from Cartagena.
 In 1845, the city was one of nine cantons that comprised the province of Cartagena.